BigBang1112/mania-server-manager/README.md

 - Alternatively, use the Windows executable with Wine (there's a use for it, soon^^)
 - Many more possible options are configurable with environment variables
 - Supports niche command line arguments like `/validatepath`
-- Up-to-date base images, built every 2 days
+- Up-to-date base images, built every week

 ## Image variants